-Offer evidence-based nutrition programming Most Recent Period Current Actual Value Current Trend Baseline % Change Wh at Is It?
+P Offer evidence-based nutrition programming Most Current Actual Trend % Change Nu/b act 1c 1t 2

+What Is It?

 Faithful Families Thriving Communities (FFTC) was identified by members of the Wellness Action Group as an action, that when combined with other actions in our community, that has a reasonable chance of making a difference in fruit and vegetable consumption and overweight/obesity prevalence in our community.
 This is a new program in our community.